Hallila

-Hallila is a suburb in Tampere, Finland.
+Hallila is a suburb of Tampere, Finland.
 Hallila is located between Korkinmäki and Hervanta near Highway 9.
 Approximately 4,000 people live in Hallila.

-In Hallila there is a grocery store, a pizzeria, a hairdresser, and a pub.
+In Hallila there is a grocery store, a pizzeria and a pub.
 Services provided by the city or the church include an elementary school (grades 1 - 4), a kindergarten, and a church.

 Hallila was built mostly during the 1990s.
-Bus lines 6 and 12 operate through Hallila to Hervanta, Hatanpää and the centre of Tampere.
+Tampere light rail connects Hallila to Hervanta and the city centre.
+Bus line 13 operates through Hallila to Hervanta, Hatanpää and the centre of Tampere.